 Blockchain is a technology for distributed databases and a digital protocol for transactions between business partners – with no intermediaries such as banks or payment systems.
 A blockchain records transactions in a linear chronological order that is open and traceable at all times.

-A current research focus at Siemens is peer-to-peer financial and legal transactions on decentralized databases across corporate boundaries.
+A current research focus at Siemens is peer-to-peer financial and legal transactions on decentralized databases across boundaries.
 The technology is used to trade electricity in complex markets or to provide services digitally.
 Other applications include distributed audit trails, distributed ledgers and smart contracts.

 Rapid innovation is happening right now in the urban environment and only by combining the trends of Autonomy, Connectivity, Electric and Sharing Services (ACES), will benefits be derived in the future of urban mobility.
 To successfully address this fast-changing world of future urban mobility, the core technology Connected (e)Mobility is the Siemens answer.